High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Technical Appendix

 for \,$a_i \in \mathbb{R},\, 1\leq i \leq n, \, n\geq 2$ and $r>1$, we can write

 We have essentially used the definitions in (\ref{eq_sup_16}) in the above calculations.
-Now for the first summand in the right hand side of (\ref{eq_sup_17}), using (\ref{eq_sup_16}), we have
+Now for the first summand in the RHS of (\ref{eq_sup_17}), using (\ref{eq_sup_16}), we have

-Similar expressions hold for the second summand in the right hand side of (\ref{eq_sup_17}).
-With this, it is easy to see that under Assumption \ref{ass1}, which completes the proof of P3.
+Similar expressions hold for the second summand in the RHS of (\ref{eq_sup_17}).
+With this, it is easy to see that under Assumption \ref{ass1_new}, which completes the proof of P3.
 To prove P2, write where we have simply substituted $l=\lfloor na_1 \rfloor + i$.
 From (\ref{eq_sup_19}) we have

 where

 Using the definition of $\xi_{1,l}$ from (\ref{eq_sup_16}), we can write

 and therefore